Collacombe: Thomas Tremayne (1496–1562/3)

-Thomas Tremayne (1496-1562/3) of Collacombe, one of Prince's Worthies of Devon.
-He was the eldest son of John Tremayne (1452-1504), married Phillipa Grenville (d.1571), eldest daughter of Sir Roger Grenville (1477–1523) of Stowe, Kilkhampton in Cornwall and lord of the manor of Bideford in Devon, Sheriff of Cornwall in 1510–11, 1517–18, 1522, ancestor of John Granville, 1st Earl of Bath (1628-1701).
+Thomas Tremayne (1496–1562/3) of Collacombe, one of Prince's Worthies of Devon.
+He was the eldest son of John Tremayne (1452–1504), married Phillipa Grenville (died 1571), eldest daughter of Sir Roger Grenville (1477–1523) of Stowe, Kilkhampton in Cornwall and lord of the manor of Bideford in Devon, Sheriff of Cornwall in 1510–11, 1517–18, 1522, ancestor of John Granville, 1st Earl of Bath (1628–1701).
 Her brothers included Digory Grenville of Penheale, Cornwall and John Grenville (c.1506-c.1562), three times MP for Exeter, in 1545, 1554 and 1558.
 By Phillipa Grenville he had 16 children, including 8 sons, the eldest surviving three of which succeeded successively to Collacombe.
 Edmund Tremayne, the second son, was Chief Secretary for Ireland.
-A large standing monument erected in 1588 by his 3rd surviving son Degory Tremayne (d.1601) of Collacombe, survives in Lamerton Church which includes "lively" statues of five of his brothers, with lengthy biographical inscriptions in verse and a profuse display of the family's heraldry including the arms of Grenville and Trenchard.
+A large standing monument erected in 1588 by his 3rd surviving son Degory Tremayne (died 1601) of Collacombe, survives in Lamerton Church which includes "lively" statues of five of his brothers, with lengthy biographical inscriptions in verse and a profuse display of the family's heraldry including the arms of Grenville and Trenchard.

-Roger Tremayne (d.1571/2)
+Roger Tremayne (died 1571/2)

-Roger Tremayne (d.1571/2), eldest son and heir, who married Anne Coffin, a daughter of Richard Coffin (d.1555) of Portledge in the parish of Alwington in Devon.
-He was predeceased by his only son John Tremayne (d.1553), and his 4 daughters were unable to inherit due to the tail male settlement.
+Roger Tremayne (died 1571/2), eldest son and heir, who married Anne Coffin, a daughter of Richard Coffin (died 1555) of Portledge in the parish of Alwington in Devon.
+He was predeceased by his only son John Tremayne (died 1553), and his 4 daughters were unable to inherit due to the tail male settlement.

-Edmund Tremayne (d.1582)
+Edmund Tremayne (died 1582)

-Edmund Tremayne (d.1582), next younger brother, of Collaton, a clerk to the Privy Council of Queen Elizabeth I, who rebuilt the manor house at Collacombe, which survives today.
+Edmund Tremayne (died 1582), next younger brother, of Collaton, a clerk to the Privy Council of Queen Elizabeth I, who rebuilt the manor house at Collacombe, which survives today.
 Evidence of his work includes the surviving large heraldic plaster overmantel to the fireplace in the great hall, with date "1574".
-He married Ulalia St Leger, a daughter of Sir John St Leger (d.1596) of Annery, Monkleigh in Devon.
-She survived him and in 1583 remarried to Tristram Arscott (1544–1621) of Launcells, the son and heir of Richard Arscott (d.1578), the 4th son of John Arscott (d.1541) of Arscott in the parish of Holsworthy, Devon.
+He married Ulalia St Leger, a daughter of Sir John St Leger (died 1596) of Annery, Monkleigh in Devon.
+She survived him and in 1583 remarried to Tristram Arscott (1544–1621) of Launcells, the son and heir of Richard Arscott (died 1578), the 4th son of John Arscott (died 1541) of Arscott in the parish of Holsworthy, Devon.
 Her father sold the manor of Annery to Tristram Arscott.

-By Ulalia he had one surviving son, Francis Tremayne (April 1582-November 1582), who died an infant, having survived his father only a few weeks.
+By Ulalia he had one surviving son, Francis Tremayne (April 1582 – November 1582), who died an infant, having survived his father only a few weeks.

-Francis Tremayne (1582-1582)
+Francis Tremayne (1582–1582)

-Francis Tremayne (April 1582-November 1582), only surviving son, who died an infant, having survived his father only a few weeks.
-His heir under the entail was his uncle Degory Tremayne (d.1601).
+Francis Tremayne (April 1582 – November 1582), only surviving son, who died an infant, having survived his father only a few weeks.
+His heir under the entail was his uncle Degory Tremayne (died 1601).